-22. Unless all of those charged with governance are involved in management of the entity, and therefore are aware of matters involving identified or suspected non-compliance already communicated by the auditor, 5 the auditor shall^{4a} communicate with those
+22. Unless all of those charged with governance are involved in management of the entity, and therefore are aware of matters involving identified or suspected non-compliance already communicated by the auditor,5 the auditor shall^{4a} communicate with those charged with governance matters involving non-compliance with laws and regulations that come to the auditor's attention during the course of the audit, other than when the matters are clearly inconsequential.

-^{4a} Subject to compliance with legislation relating to 'tipping off' or "prejudicing an investigation".
+^{4a} Subject to compliance with legislation relating to "tipping off".

-In the UK, 'tipping off' is an offence under POCA section 333A.
+In the UK, "tipping off" is an offence under the Proceeds of Crime Act 2002 (POCA) Section 333A.
 It arises when an individual discloses: